syamfarh/tp/docs/UserGuide.md

 #### Precise expected outputs on success:

-* Message shown to user:
+* Message shown to the user:

 ```
 Deleted Person(s): X
 ```

 where X are the details of the deleted persons
 * Size of address book is reduced by however many indexes were entered. (i.e if you entered delete 2 3 4, as you entered 3 indexes, the size of the address book decreases by 3)
 * GUI reflects that deleted contacts are now no longer there